 Jacqueline O’Reilly - Professor of Comparative Human Resource Management, University of Sussex

 Mark Littlewood - Director General, Institute of Economic Affairs

 Location details for the venue can be found here.

 Everyone is welcome to join us for the launch event, to receive a printed copy of the report and to hear from and interact with our guest panelists.
 Please feel free to share details with friends and colleagues who might be interested.

-Places are free but register in advance below, or via the 'Register now' button on this webpage, to attend.
+Places are free but please register in advance below, or via the 'Register now' button on this webpage.